Project MH41

 Working on Worries (WoW) implementation project: enhancing collaboroation between the health and education systems to increase access to parent-led CBT for child anxiety in Norfolk and Waveney

 Evidence-based interventions for child anxiety are not well accessed.
 Parent-delivered CBT for child anxiety is an approach that can be delivered by novice therapists.
-We are using implementation methodologies and strategies to identify, train and support pastoral workers in primary schools across Norfolk & Waveney and monitor implementation outcomes.
+We used implementation methodologies and strategies to identify, train and support pastoral workers in primary schools across Norfolk & Waveney and monitor implementation outcomes.

 Background